girdeux31/easyPhysi/README.md

     - electrical_force_equation
     - gravitational_field_intensity_equation
     - gravitational_force_equation
-* For the same reason, when defining forces for `newton_equation` with `add_force` method, the angle cannot be set as un unkown as it is usually inside `math.sin` or `math.cos` functions.
-Fortunatelly, since the algebraic formula that defines each force is set by the user, arbitrary unknowns can be set instead of `math.sin(alpha)` or `math.cos(alpha)`.
+* For the same reason, when defining forces for `newton_equation` with `add_force` method, the angle cannot be set as un unknown as it is usually inside `math.sin` or `math.cos` functions.
+Fortunately, since the algebraic formula that defines each force is set by the user, arbitrary unknowns can be set instead of `math.sin(alpha)` or `math.cos(alpha)`.
 Then, easily get the angle with `math.asin` or `math.acos`.

 > [!TIP]
-> [Example](#sec-example-d1) uses this methodology to solve the position unknown in a Dynamics problem.
+> [Example](#sec-example-d1) uses this methodology to solve the position unknown in a dynamics problem.

 ### <a name="sec-bugs"></a>4.1.
 Bugs